Why Your LinkedIn Profile Needs More Love

 One of the biggest misconceptions we hear is:

-Many of the best roles in architecture, engineering and design are never advertised.
+Many opportunities across architecture, engineering and planning are never advertised.
 They’re filled through:

 - Referrals